 In the honors section, the pace is accelerated and concepts are studied in more depth.
 Students are encouraged to be independent learners.
 The hope is that they will become more confident in their ability to teach themselves new material.
-The honors section also requires students to master graphing equations and inequalities using the TI-83 graphing calculator.
-Eighth graders in this section will be ready for an honors math curriculum in high school.
+The regular and honors sections also require students to graph equations and inequalities using the TI-83 graphing calculator.

-Students in the regular section of Algebra I complete a full year of algebra, including the quadratic formula, and will be in a position to move on to Geometry or Algebra II in ninth grade.
-The Intro. to Algebra I course is designed to cover many of the main topics of Algebra I and set the students up for a successful Algebra I year in ninth grade.
+Students in the regular section of Algebra I strive to complete a full year of algebra, including quadratics.
+Some students will be in a position to move on to Geometry or Algebra II in ninth grade, while others would benefit from a repeat of Algebra I. The Intro. to Algebra I course is designed to cover many of the main topics of Algebra I and set the students up for a successful Algebra I year in ninth grade.